Events Search and Views Navigation

 Past a secret magic door in a toy and clothing store find an an immersive retail experience where families can test (and shop) for the best toys of the season.
 Pick a job (FunFluencer, Awesomeness Agent, Play Pioneer) and then test and rate toys in colorful vignettes including a retro board game room, disco music room and race track.
 Hosts daily free activities plus ticketed singalongs, author storytimes, performances, classes and themed art workshops ($23-$30).
 S'mores ice cream cone and…

-Three visionary Tony Award winners — playwright Jack Thorne (Harry Potter and the Cursed Child), director Matthew Warchus (Matilda) and set and costume designer Rob Howell (The Ferryman) — offer a magical new interpretation of Charles Dickens’ beloved story.
+Three visionary Tony Award winners — playwright Jack Thorne (Harry Potter and the Cursed Child), director Matthew Warchus (Matilda) and set and costume designer Rob Howell (The Ferryman) — offer a magical new interpretation of Charles Dickens’ beloved story with lots of music and christmas treats for all.
 Transferring from a critically acclaimed run at London’s Old Vic.
-Limited $40 rush tickets available at box office day of show.
+Limited available at box office day of show.

 This wistful, mostly language-free theatrical adventure offers a dreamlike vision that overflows with magical dynamism and humorous antics, set within an absurd and surrealistic world.
 Created and staged by Slava Polunin, considered by many to be one of the world's greatest clowns, this Tony Award-nominated Olivier Award-winning spectacle is known for its climactic blizzard and its wordless clowns who roam a wintry landscape.
 Includes (fake) snow fights at intermission.